mallocator/Elasticsearch-Exporter/README.md

 * Fixed never stopping to retry failed connections ([#80](https://github.com/mallocator/Elasticsearch-Exporter/issues/80)) (thanks @eboyme)
 * New alternative method for retrieving documents using query api instead of scroll api
 * Drivers can now be run in multi threaded / process mode (if both source and target drivers supports it)
+* File driver now stores in directory instead of single file

 ### 1.4.0
 * Added option to use http proxy for communication with ElasticSearch (thanks @efuquen)